 Fast-forward to when I was hired to be a Backroads Trip Leader.
 I wasn't yet much of a cyclist; I was athletic, but I knew that I would have to amp up my cycling for the job.

 I turned to my dad for help.
-He took me on a few training rides, showed me some routes that he'd been doing since I was little, normally tacked onto the end of a longer ride to add a few more miles.
-I rode in T-shirts and sneakers on my commuter bike, slowly realizing that ten miles could be easy, that twenty was doable, that four-mile hills might seem long, but if you take them slow and steady, you eventually get to the top.
-My dad biked with me, riding slower than his normal pace, but with lots of words of encouragement, extra water and Cliff bars.
+He took me on a few training rides and showed me some routes that he'd been doing since I was little, normally tacked onto the end of a longer ride to add a few more miles.
+I rode in T-shirts and sneakers on my commuter bike, slowly realizing that ten miles could be easy; that twenty was doable; that four-mile hills might seem long, but if you take them slow and steady, you eventually get to the top.
+My dad biked with me, riding slower than his normal pace, but with lots of words of encouragement, extra water and Clif bars.
 I got stronger and more confident on my bike, until I felt ready for the upcoming trip-leading season.

 These miles spent riding alongside each other, encouraging each other up the hills and talking about life, are memories I'll always treasure...

 With my dad's help, I quickly grew to love being on a bike.
 I'm never the fastest rider out there but I happily go at my own pace, whether along familiar roads or while exploring new places.
 I can see a lot when I'm traveling on two wheels, and get a great workout at the same time!